JaineelNandu/External-Sorting-Algorithm/README.md

 # External-Sorting-Algorithm
 Project Completion Date: November 2020

 **In this project we implement an External Sorting Algorithm that reads data from the Secondary storage device and sorts it with respect to a key value.
-The goal of this project is to learn to read data from the hard drive and implement a heap sort with limited memory, and mergesort.** _Refer Project\_Specification.pdf for details_
+The goal of this project is to learn to read data from the hard drive, implement a heap sort with limited memory, and mergesort.** _Refer Project\_Specification.pdf for details_

 Project done as a requirement for Virginia Tech Course CS5040: Intermediate Data Structures & Algorithms.